jaganthoutam/docker-slave/README.md

 # jenkins-slave-with-docker
 Base Docker image for Jenkins Agents

-Clone git repo and add your repo to Docker hub and Build Image and use it in Your deployment.
+1. Clone git repo
+2. Add your repo to Docker hub
+3. Build Image
+4. Use it in Your deployment.